linpengcheng/PurefunctionPipelineDataflow/doc/Clojure_is_FP_based_on_RMDB.md

 The main development goal of clojure is to write the database.
 The development idea is actually from the database, not the FP.

+With reference to the database, as long as I use spec to strictly define (standardization) the core data model, I can ensure the correctness of the system.
+I've turned the traditional work of ensuring code correctness from in-code type system validation to data self-validation.
+Turn the work into verifying the core data model instead of validating the input and output data types of the function.

+A system requires only a few core data models, and development is built around the core data model.

+Persistent data structures ensure that the modification of the immutable big data model are high performance and memory efficient.

+In addition, using my pure function pipeline data stream (https://github.com/linpengcheng/PurefunctionPipelineDataflow) makes debugging, parallelism and extension very simple.

+Similar to industry, verify that all finished products meet the standards before entering the warehouse.
+Also similar to databases, verify their compliance before data enters the database.

+That is "Data as a service, Warehouse as the core, operates around it".